kimutaiRop/traffic/README.md

 the roads will the be created and also lights both for the left and right side

+after every car movement data is created that can be used to train AI models feel free to modify and make models to control traffic lights